Best sandwich toasters – our pick of the best for tasty toasties

 Dimensions H240mm x W280mm x D120mm Plates Removable, non-stick, dishwasher safe Features Variable temperature control, storage lock, indicator light

-7. Best for sealing your sarnies – Breville DuraCeramic 2-slice sandwich toaster
+7. Breville DuraCeramic 2-slice sandwich toaster – best for sealing your sardines

 Breville invented the sandwich toaster, so you should be in safe hands with this model.
 It’s a modern uptake on a classic design and has the brand’s famous cut-and-seal technology – a scissor action that shapes the bread and filling into neatly moulded triangles.